robotframework/robotframework-RFCP-syllabus/Chapter_0_Overview.md

 ## 0.2 About "Robot Framework Certified Professional®"
 The Robot Framework Certified Professional® (RFCP) certification represents the foundational level of expertise in Robot Framework.
+It provides participants with a strong understanding of the core principles, syntax, and basic control structures needed to develop effective automation scripts.

-It focuses on providing participants with a solid understanding of the core principles and basic syntax required for developing effective automation scripts.
+While the RFCP includes an introduction to advanced features like FOR-Loops and IF statements, the focus is primarily on awareness rather than in-depth mastery, leaving detailed exploration of these topics to the more advanced Robot Framework Certified Engineer® (RFCE) certification.

-This certification is distinct from the future Robot Framework Certified Engineer® (RFCE) certification, which targets more advanced users.
+Unlike RFCE, which targets advanced users and covers topics such as advanced variable mechanics and complex control structures, RFCP concentrates on essential concepts such as keyword-driven automation, script execution, and integrating external libraries.
-While RFCP covers essential concepts such as keyword-driven automation, script execution, and usage of external libraries, RFCE delves into more complex subjects like control structures, advanced variables, custom Python library development and more.
+It is designed for those seeking proficiency in Robot Framework’s core functionalities while gaining an overview of its broader capabilities.
-The RFCP is intended for those seeking proficiency in the core functionality of Robot Framework.
+This certification does not require or teach domain-specific automation knowledge, such as web, API, or database automation.